AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

 For example, if you offer a group coaching program where people earn points for participation and completing lessons, you could offer a short one-on-one session as something people can “unlock with points”.

-Or you might have other bonus content, downloads, or goodies that can only be accessed based on points.
+Or you might have other bonus online training content, downloads, or goodies that can only be accessed based on points.
 It all happens with one click of a Custom Operation button in AccessAlly, and their points are debited from their balance and the prize is unlocked.

 You can even have members purchase points outright, if they want to gain access to bonuses but didn’t have time to complete everything.